Youpen-y/roundshot/README.md

 # make help
 sudo make # or sudo make install
 ```
-This will create a symbolic link to the script at /usr/bin/roundshot.
+This will create a symbolic link to the script at `/usr/bin/roundshot`.

-❤️ Support and Sponsorship
+❤️ Support
 ===
 If you find this helpful, please star it!